All posts

-On the Internet you should not run, but walk...
-Very quietly take every step, so that not a single floorboard creaks underfoot.
-And do not agree to the collection of cookies under any circumstances.
-Otherwise, you will be tracked down and harassed, harassed with targeted advertising and relevant search results.
-Of course, it's not scary… But it can lead to a complete loss of privacy, followed by the theft of data, and even funds.
-And the reason for such a sad outcome lies in the wrong browser for Internet surfing.
+You shouldn't run on the internet, you should walk...
+Very quietly, taking each step so that not a single floorboard creaks under your feet.
+And under no circumstances should you agree to collect cookies.
+Otherwise, you will be tracked and pursued, harassed by targeted advertising and relevant search results.
+Of course, it's not scary...
+But it can lead to complete loss of confidentiality with subsequent data theft, and even financial resources.
+And the reason for such a sad outcome lies in choosing the wrong browser for internet surfing.

-Every user wandering the World Wide Web, no matter how hard he tries, still leaves traces… Although who prevents us from boldly walking on the Internet without fear and without being afraid of being tracked down?
-Who needs these prints?
-After all, this is a virtual space, free from... privacy!
+Every user wandering the World Wide Web, no matter how hard they try, still leaves traces...
+But who prevents us from confidently walking on the internet without fear of being tracked?
+Who needs these fingerprints?
+After all, this is a virtual space, free from...
+Confidentiality!

-Nowadays, user information is valued at its weight in gold.
-Therefore, there were a lot of people who wanted to peek.
+In our time, information about users is valued like gold.
+That's why there are so many people who want to spy on you.
 And not all of them track your actions out of mere curiosity.
-After all, there are few people among the watchers, and there are more and more services and platforms.
+After all, there are few people among the trackers, and more and more services and platforms.
 But why do they need this data?

 Have you heard the proverb about free cheese in a mousetrap?
-In the privacy situation that has developed on the Web, users are in the role of mice ...
-Which, in the thirst to get a tool for Internet surfing for free, fall into a trap.
-And it closes immediately after the user enters the URL into the browser's address bar.
-At this point, his online privacy comes to an end.
+In the situation with privacy that has developed on the Internet, users play the role of mice...
+Who, driven by the desire to get a tool for internet surfing for free, fall into a trap.
+And it snaps shut immediately after the user enters a URL in the browser's address bar.
+This is the end of their online privacy.
 Why:

-• While visiting the site, a small amount of data is stored on the user's device – cookies that contain information about the session.
-And on the next visit, the user receives a personalized version of the web page.
-But in practice, along with the new cookies, the server can send third-party trackers.
+• During a website visit, a small amount of data - cookies files - is stored on the user's device, which contains information about the session.
+And during subsequent visits, the user receives a personalized version of the web page.
+But in practice, along with new cookies, the server can send third-party trackers.

-• The aggregated data ends up in the databases of analytical platforms, which sell it to a third party.
-At best, the information will fall into the hands of the advertising network, which uses it to target the broadcast ads.
-At worst, to intruders.
-Then you can become a victim of phishing and lose the payment attributes of bank cards...
-And, as a consequence, their contents.
+• Aggregated data ends up in the databases of analytical platforms, which sell them to third parties.
+In the best case, the information will end up in the hands of an advertising network, which will use it for targeting transmitted ads.
+In the worst case, it will end up in the hands of criminals.
+Then you can become a victim of phishing and lose your payment attributes from your bank cards...
+And, as a result, their contents.

-And all these information thefts are committed with the help of browsers and with the tacit consent of their developers.
-Moreover, the companies that publish this software themselves profit from the violation of user privacy.
+And all this theft of information is carried out with the help of browsers and the silent consent of their developers.
+Moreover, the companies that publish this software profit from violating the privacy of users.
 And they also use the collected statistics for their own selfish purposes.

-The world's most popular browser, Chrome, is owned by Google.
-With its help, the company tracks the actions of users.
-The aggregated analytics are then used to target ads aired through AdWords, a contextual advertising platform also owned by Google.
+The most popular browser in the world, Chrome, belongs to Google.
+With its help, the company tracks users' actions.
+After that, aggregated analytics is used for targeting ads transmitted through AdWords - a contextual advertising platform that is also owned by Google.

-That's why the search engine works so hard on his browser, constantly updating its user functionality.
-And not because Google loves us all!
+That's why the search engine works so hard on its browser, constantly updating its user functionality.
+And not because Google loves all of us!

 The era of fingerprints has come

-In recent years, more and more non-profit organizations have begun to speak out against third-party cookies.
-Their use is even going to be banned at the legislative level in some European countries.
-But this way the problem of privacy on the Internet will not be solved.
-Because there is a new, even more modern technology – digital prints.
-They provide 90% accuracy of user identification on the Internet.
-To do this, fingerprints take a comprehensive approach.
-The definition of "personality" is carried out by a variety of attributes, the combination of which forms a unique trace that is specific to a particular user.
-Such signals include:
+In recent years, more and more non-profit organizations have started to oppose third-party cookies.
+Their use is even planned to be banned at the legislative level in some European countries.
+But this way the problem of online privacy will not be solved.
+Because a new, even more modern technology has emerged - digital fingerprints.
+They provide 90% accuracy in identifying users on the internet.
+To do this, fingerprints use a comprehensive approach.
+"Identity" is determined by a combination of multiple characteristics, the combination of which forms a unique trace specific to a particular user.
+These signals include:

-• Technical characteristics of the device - software, its bit rate, CPU clock frequency, amount of RAM, etc.
+• Technical characteristics of the device - OS, its bitness, CPU clock frequency, amount of RAM, etc.

 • Local settings – language, time zone.

-• Device data sent by the browser via User-Agent.
+• Device data transmitted by the browser through the User-Agent.

-As you can see, even after banning the use of third-party cookies, the problem of privacy in browsers will not be solved.
-Since user identification on the World Wide Web can be successfully carried out without them.
+As you can see, even after the prohibition of third-party cookies, the problem of privacy in browsers will not be solved.
+Because user identification on the World Wide Web can be successfully carried out even without them.
 And in this case, neither VPN services nor proxies will help.

-These services only allow you to bypass blocking and view sites that are banned in a particular country.
-In this case, only the IP of the device is substituted, and they can not replace the other parameters that are part of the fingerprint.
+These services only allow you to bypass blocks and view sites that are prohibited in a particular country.
+At the same time, they only change the IP address of the device, and they cannot replace the other parameters that make up the fingerprint.

-But perhaps there are browsers that provide more anonymous Internet surfing.
-After all, not all software publishers pursue only commercial interest.
-To find out, let's plunge into the world of modern Internet browsers and choose the most worthy ones among them.
+But perhaps there are browsers that provide more anonymous internet surfing.
+After all, not all software publishers pursue only commercial interests.
+To find out, let's dive into the world of modern web browsers and choose the most worthy among them.

 The most confidential browsers of our time